lukas-krecan/JsonUnit/README.md

 ```

 **REPORTING_DIFFERENCE_AS_NORMALIZED_STRING** - reports errors as normalized strings.
 Applies some basic normalization
-to comapred values and then reports full json strings so you can see the difference in the IDE diff.
+to compared values and then reports full json strings, so you can see the difference in the IDE diff.

 In Hamcrest assertion you can set the option like this